seb-fae/zigbee-host-code-snippet/README.md

 }
 ```

-### warning: To perform multiple write, you need to use "commander device pageerase --region @userdata" before each write
+### warning: To perform consecutive writes, you need to use "commander device pageerase --region @userdata" before each write

 ## Set a Ctune in NCP CMU register from Host